 A full breakfast in Scotland is similar to the English version that you’ll find in London and beyond.
 Expect a mix of fried sausages and bacon served with buttered toast, grilled mushrooms and tomatoes, baked beans and your choice of eggs.

-Some places include black pudding, haggis, and hash browns while most cafés serve a meat-free full breakfast for vegetarians and vegans.
+Some places include black pudding, haggis, and hash browns while most cafés serve a meat-free full breakfast for vegetarians and vegans in Edinburgh.

 Haggis is a classic dish from Scottish cuisine, usually consumed at dinnertime.
 In general, you’ll find it included in the full Scottish breakfast.